 Alpaca wool is an animal product and isn't ethical since it comes from the Alpacas' winter coat and involves animal exploitation, cruelty, stress, injuries, and diseases more often than not.

 Alpacas have a nervous system and can suffer and feel pain.
-They want to live harm-free and stress-free as they would do in nature.
+They want to live freely, harm-free and stress-free like every other animal.
 They shouldn't be exploited and subjected to inhumane treatment.

-Alpacas live in crowded conditions and must walk very long distances.
-They will often die from dehydration, infection, starvation, or injury.
+A lot of alpacas live in crowded conditions and must walk very long distances.
+They often die from dehydration, infection, starvation, or injury.

 No animal should suffer to make beautiful, stylish, and affordable clothing.
 Animal cruelty has no place in modern societies.
 Life in every form is more valuable than things.